Limits on the Statistical Description of Charged de Sitter Black Holes: Near-Extremal Expansion

 Using these expansions, all relevant thermodynamic quantities can be obtained in a straightforward manner.
 Instead of giving a full list, we just highlight the most important results.
 Due the fact that $\sqrt{f(r_{\cal O})} = {\cal O}(\epsilon^{3/2})$ we find that the temperatures have a different scaling with $\epsilon$.
 For $\gamma = 1$ normalization we have $T_{b,c} \sim \epsilon^2$ whereas for Bousso-Hawking normalization $\tilde T_{b,c} \sim \epsilon^{1/2}$.
 Furthermore, the chemical potentials with Bousso-Hawking normalization diverge in the ultracold limit (the (physical) electric field remains finite).
 Lastly, we note that the near-extremal value of the heat capacity is equal in both normalizations and given by \beq C_b^z = \tilde C_b^{z} = -\sqrt{\frac23}\frac{\pi \ell_4 w_2\epsilon}{G_4} + {\cal O}(\epsilon^2) ~, \eeq where $z=2\sqrt{2\pi G_4}$.

 \paragraph{Breakdown of the Semi-Classical Approximation.} From the above results, we can deduce where the thermodynamic description breaks down due to the (absolute value of the) heat capacity becoming smaller than one.
-Whenever this happens, one might expect large (quantum) corrections to modify the behavior of the partition function, as is the case for log-$T$ corrections.
+Whenever this happens, one might expect large (quantum) corrections to modify the behavior of the partition function, for instance through log-$T$ corrections.

 For cold black holes, the normalization of the Killing vector does not influence the value of the heat capacity to leading order in $\epsilon$.
 The heat capacity vanishes, the thermodynamic description breaks down and we expect log-$T$ corrections to the partition function.